Did you know that more than a quarter of worldwide book sales consist of e-books?

 But, in our case, we’re looking for the self publishing related sections of the website to promote our book.

 I’ve gotten upwards to one thousand downloads in a single day from promoting my Kindle books on Reddit.
-But, here’s the catch.
+It remains at the core of my Amazon book promotion plan.

 You need to have an active free promotion for most of these sub-reddits to accept your work.